osg-htc/user-school-2023/docs/materials/osg/part1-ex3-hardware-diffs.md

     If you get stuck during the copying process, refer to [OSG exercise 1.1](part1-ex1-login-scp.md).

-1. Submit the jobs to the OS Pool
+1. Submit the jobs to the OSPool

 ### Monitoring the remote jobs